Brainvibe/1UpLoot/README.md

 ### Who is it for

 * Avid Game collectors that have big collections for several game systems.
-* New collectors that are starting game collecting.
+* New collectors that are starting to collect game.
 * General users that want a place to organize and manage their games library.

 ### User Stories

 * As a user/collector, I want to easy navigate and find the information I need quickly.
-* As a collector, I want to add all information possible I have about my games.
+* As a collector, I want to add all possible information I have about my games.
 * As a user/collector, I want to be able to use my collection on all my devices.
 * As a collector, I want to be able to edit information on all my games, so I can update their current value, prices or vendors.
 * As a user/collector, I want to be able to remove any games from my library, in case I sell or trade any of them.
-* As a user/collector, I want to be able to filter my games per game system or genres, so I can have a overview on what I already have for each system.
+* As a user/collector, I want to be able to filter my games per game system or genre, so I can have an overview on what games I already own.
-* As a collector, I want to have the option to add retro gaming systems, in case I decide to collect for those systems.
+* As a collector, I want to have the option to add retro gaming systems, in case I decide to collect any games for those systems.
 * As a user/collector, I want to have all major platforms available to me so I can add all games from my collection.

 ## Features